Skip to main content

 END;

-Detailed pseudocode: See ETL Complete Reference for the full implementation details including all helper functions, validation logic, S3 operations, and error handling.
+Detailed pseudocode: See Algorithmic Pseudocode for the full implementation details including all helper functions, validation logic, S3 operations, and error handling.

 High-Level Data Flow